Was Your Termination Illegal in Pasadena? California Law Explained

 Protect Your Rights After an Illegal Termination in Pasadena

-If you suspect your termination in Pasadena was illegal you are not alone.
-The pain of unfair dismissal can feel overwhelming especially when it involves discrimination retaliation or violation of your employment rights under California Labor Code or FEHA.
-Wrongful termination is a serious challenge that demands strong legal support to hold employers accountable and recover what you deserve.
+If you suspect your termination in Pasadena was illegal, you are not alone.
+Unfair dismissal can be overwhelming, especially when it involves discrimination, retaliation, or violation of your employment rights under California Labor Code or FEHA.
+Wrongful termination is a serious legal matter that may require experienced legal guidance to evaluate your options and protect your rights.

 Frequently Asked Questions